 Teacup Dachshund breeders claim this is an animal that practically has it all!
 It’s as extremely funny, smart, and loyal as any other ‘wiener dog’.

-People thinking of owning a teacup Dachshund are often drawn to the idea of a dog that needs minimum amounts of food and less space to have a good quality of life.
+People thinking of owning a micro Dachshund dog are often drawn to the idea of a pup that needs minimum amounts of food and less space to have a good quality of life.

 In fact, an Australian study proved that pet owners’ preferred dog size has decreased significantly since 1986.